ConstanceSL/conspiracyTrajectories/guidelines.md

 - **War & International Affairs**: False flag operations, hidden motives for war, military-industrial complex, or covert alliances/conflicts.
 - **Finance & Economic Control**: Central banks, crypto conspiracies, manipulated markets, Great Reset, or elite-engineered economic collapse.
 - **Religion & Spirituality**: Satanic rituals, New World Order prophecy, Antichrist, secret truths about religion, or spiritual manipulation.
-- **Historical Revisionism**: Claims that major historical events didn’t happen as taught—e.g., moon landing hoax, Mandela Effect, Holocaust denial.
+- **Historical Revisionism**: Claims that major historical events didn't happen as taught—e.g., moon landing hoax, Mandela Effect, Holocaust denial.
 - **Meta Post**: Post about the user, the conspiracy community, reddit, etc.
 - **Other**: Use if the main topic of the conspiracy is not in the list above
 - **None of the Above**: Use if none of the topics fit, or if the post is not clearly related to a conspiracy topic.